About your writer & editor

 . . . and always, there are words & knowledge

-A Master of Arts in Journalism from Northeastern University in Boston led to editing as a profession.
+A Master of Arts in Journalism from Northeastern University in Boston led to writing and editing as a profession.
 For over fifteen years I have copy edited and line edited books, business communications, and research papers for publication in peer-reviewed journals.
-Since 2008 I have copy edited for the International Review of Public Administration and for many years I have also copy edited for Korean Social Science Journal and Korean Public Administration Review.
+Since 2008 I have copy edited for the International Review of Public Administration, and for many years I have also copy edited for Korean Social Science Journal and Korean Public Administration Review.

 The finely honed, deep and broad knowledge of words and how to use them well has not satisfied my thirst for knowledge, learning and varied experience.
 As office manager for a construction company I dealt with human resources, taxes, insurance, business bookkeeping & accounting, managing people, and of course managing all the functions of an office.
 As a barmaid (it was 1992!) at a London pub I learnt all about anticipating people’s wants and creating a welcoming atmosphere.
 As a small-town sports journalist, I learnt how to write great stories that drew the townsfolk out to support their high school teams.

-I have served as a search & rescue volunteer, which required regular training and skills upgrades; obtained certification as an Emergency Medical Technician (B); certified as a teacher of English as a Foreign Language; done courses in linguistics, inbound marketing, organisational management, creative writing and music theory; and informally studied the physiology of training for endurance sports, photography, Theravada Buddhism, rock & ice climbing, mountain safety, alpinism and its history, human behaviour and psychology, cross-cultural competence, harnessing the power of the mind . . . among other subjects.
+I have served as a search & rescue volunteer, which required regular training and skills upgrades; obtained certification as an Emergency Medical Technician (B); certified as a teacher of English as a Foreign Language; done courses in linguistics, inbound marketing, organisational management, creative writing and music theory; and informally studied (and applied) the physiology of training for endurance sports, photography, Theravada Buddhism, rock & ice climbing, mountain safety, alpinism and its history, human behaviour and psychology, cross-cultural competence, harnessing the power of the mind . . . among other subjects.
 And I started a rock ‘n’ roll website and learnt to play the drums.

 Volunteering has broadened my experience further, taking me into a high school baseball dugout for twelve years, sports photography, and editorial work for the International Medical Community, the Innovation Alliance and Sirius Global — Academic Diplomacy 4.0.
 I presently serve as forum moderator for Uphill Athlete.